jolicode/JoliNotif/doc/03-drivers.md

 ## Supported drivers

 JoliNotif supports different kinds of drivers.
-Some driver load a C library while most of the others execute a binary (whether it is available on your system or provided by JoliNotif directly).
+Some driver load a C library while most of the others execute a binary available on your system.

 Here is the full list of supported drivers, grouped by platform: